 If you consider the incident low risk and unlikely to affect individuals adversely, you may choose not to report it to the ICO.
 However, in this case, you should document your decision and actions so that you can justify them later, if the need arises.
-Find out more about accountability under the GDPR.

-- the potential scope of the breach, eg number of affected individuals and data records
+- the categories and approximate number of affected data records

 - the likely consequences of the breach

-- what you will do to deal with and mitigate the breach
+- the measures taken or proposed to be taken, to deal with and mitigate the breach

 Even if you don't have all the details available within the prescribed 72 hours, you should contact the ICO about the breach as soon as possible.
 You will be able to give them additional information later, as long as you are doing all you can to prioritise the investigation and deal with the breach appropriately.
-See more on dealing with business data breach and theft.

 You can avoid fines and penalties if you are open and honest about the breach, report it without delay and show that you are taking personal data security seriously.
-See more on GDPR penalties and enforcement.